XAI-CLASS/Regression_models_XAI/README.md

 ## Recommendation

-Recommended model:
+Recommended model: Generalized Additive Model (GAM)

-Why this model:
+Why this model: It offers the best balance of performance and interpretability for this specific dataset.
+It outperformed Logistic Regression in distinguishing churners (ROC-AUC of 86.16% vs. 84.22%).
+More importantly, it successfully captures the real-world, non-linear relationships in the data (like the sharp drop-off in churn risk after the first few months of tenure) without forcing a strict straight line

-What the company can responsibly conclude:
+What the company can responsibly conclude: We can confidently conclude that churn is heavily concentrated among new customers (low tenure).
+Customers with high monthly charges are also at a significantly elevated risk.

-What the company should not conclude yet:
+What the company should not conclude yet: company should not conclude that reduced monthly charges would neccesarily reduce churn.

-One next analysis we would run:
+One next analysis we would run: Try and figure out how to include more inputs and may also use diffrent relevant models or trees.